Rohit102497/Aux-Drop/README.md

 We implement the ODL code and run it on for two scenarios.
 1. Only Base Feature - First, we run it using all the base features.
 This gives us a lower limit of the performance.
 2. All Features - Then we run it using all the features (considering all the featues are avaialable).
 This gives us an upper limit of the performance.

+## Files
+To run the models, see
+1. main.py: All the comparison models can be run from this.
+2. baseline.py: To run the Baseline model (ODL)

+The class definition for each comparison model is given in
+1. AuxDrop.py

+The class definition for ODL baseline is given in
+1. ODL.py

+The dataloader for each dataset is given in
+1. dataset.py

 ## Control Parameters